 As part of our campaign, we have published a set of new and existing information resources based on the issues raised by families, GPs and Admiral Nurses in our research.
 These include:

-We will work with local areas to help them improve support and coordination – depending on capacity of our national and local Admiral Nurses, we can support local GP surgeries or other services to better understand and support families affected by dementia.
+We will work with local services to help them improve the support they can offer and provide better coordinated care.
+Depending on the capacity of our national and local Admiral Nurses, we can support GP surgeries or other services to provide life-changing care for people living with dementia.
 We would be happy to work with local providers to develop Admiral Nurse services in primary care settings.